Excavations in Israel and other useful links

 Israel Antiquities Authority

 The Israel Antiquities Authority is responsible for all excavations in Israel.

 The Jewish Historical Society is the oldest historical and learned society of its kind in Europe.
 The Society, based in London, has active branches in a number of centres and meets regularly with lectures on a wide range of subjects relating to Anglo-Jewish history, and publishes its biennial transactions known as Jewish Historical Studies.
 Several of the Anglo-Israel Archaeological Society’s Manchester lectures are held in conjunction with the JHSE Manchester branch.

 Levantine Ceramics Project

-This project was set up to create an open-source website of pottery dating from the Neolithic period to the Ottoman period in the Levant.
+This project was set up to create an open-source website of pottery in the Levant dating from the Neolithic to the Ottoman period.

 Palestine Exploration Fund

 The purpose of the PEF is to promote research into the archaeology and history, manners and customs and culture, topography, geology and natural sciences of biblical Palestine and the Levant.
 They have offices in London, where you will find their research collections of artefacts, photographs and field records.

 Tel Aviv University